 Asbestos is fire-resistant, which is valuable for the heat aspect of a hair dryer.
+So asbestos in hair dryers is common.
 However, the asbestos fibers may loosen as air blows, which sends the substance into the air and in close proximity to nearby people.
 This process is plausibly how the hairdresser interacted with, and eventually ingested, the mineral.

 For 16 years, the woman had regular exposure to asbestos.
 She likely had no idea of the danger she faced each day.

 Companies that manufactured asbestos put millions, if not billions, of Americans in danger during the 20th century.
 Even today, many residents are at risk of exposure to the substance.
 Making matters worse, many corporations didn’t disclose the health issues associated with asbestos.
 Their negligence and immoral actions killed many people and destroyed many families.

 According to the article in the International Journal of Occupational and Environmental Health, the United States Consumer Product Safety Commission issued a recall of many hair dryers in 1979 due to asbestos infiltration.
 Despite the action, plenty of hairstylists continued using asbestos-contaminated products through the 1980s.

 Hairdressers using these products regularly from the 1970s and 1980s were at imminent risk.
 According to the article, there were 30 reported cases of current or former hairdressers developing mesothelioma between 2000 and 2009.
 Since peritoneal mesothelioma has a long latency period — of around 20-50 years — the timelines match.